AmanoTeam/mihon/README.md

 ## Releases

-You can obtain Mihon releases from the  [releases](https://github.com/AmanoTeam/mihon/releases) page.
+You can obtain Kahon releases from the  [releases](https://github.com/AmanoTeam/Kahon/releases) page.